Deployment and Maintenance / Standalone Deployment

 - Heavy load tasks are more likely to cause queue blocking and lag

-- System tasks and function tasks share the processing queue and will affect each other
+- System tasks and function tasks share the processing queue and may affect each other

 - System requirements are reduced to: